cintex/xmlframes/docs/Readme.txt

-extends.inc files must be the sames
+extends.inc and Compilers.inc files must be the sames on all packages.